Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 The architecture is the funnel.
 The funnel is the route.
 The route is the conversion lever.

-Pillar pages running three thousand words trying to serve Attention, Interest, Desire, and Action in one scroll.
+Pillar pages running three thousand words trying to serve every decision job in one scroll.
 Scanner-buyers gone by paragraph four.
 The page reads well and converts at 0.7%.

 Four page types, one route.
 Pain page catches the AI-cited entry.
-Atlas holds Interest.
-Solutions builds Desire.
-Apply closes Action.
+Atlas holds the concept.
+Solutions builds the service case.
+Apply closes the next step.
 Same buyer, four bricks, conversion at 3.1%.

 Section 04 · Common misunderstandings